General Information:

 Other Comments or Requirements

-3. The Delaware Nonadmitted Insurance Act [SB 109], enacted in 2011, created a new category of insurance company, referred to as a Delaware “Domestic Surplus Lines Insurer”.
+- The Delaware Nonadmitted Insurance Act (SB 109) creates a new category of insurance company, referred to as a Delaware “Domestic Surplus Lines Insurer”.
 This insurer category differs from others in that it allows a Delaware-domiciled insurer to be treated as nonadmitted in Delaware for particular business purposes.
 A Delaware domestic surplus lines insurer will be domiciled and admitted in Delaware but, unlike all other Delaware-domiciled insurers, can write surplus lines policies in Delaware.